 In the early 2000s, updating software was considered an excess expense.
 Therefore, development teams had to create detailed plans before writing a single line of code — and they were expected to stick to the plan.

+Of course, anyone who works in project management knows that isn’t always possible.
+Projects run into backlogs, bottlenecks, and countless other issues that can veer the team off the original roadmap.
 Agile practices encourage teams to embrace the uncertainty of project development by assessing the project after each phase and adjusting priorities as necessary.
 This adaptive process ensures that the development team always addresses customer needs first and foremost.

-The 12 principles of agile
+The 12 principles of Agile

 In addition to the Agile values we discussed, the Snowbird 17 also developed 12 Agile principles.
 These principles help guide Agile teams as they move through each development cycle in their project.

-The Agile principles are as follows:
+The 12 Agile principles are as follows:

 1. Our highest priority is to satisfy the customer through the early and continuous delivery of valuable software.